 Penalty: $1 000.

-112. Taking possession of goods by mortgagee
+112. Mortgagee in possession of goods, restrictions on power to sell etc.

 (1) Where the mortgagee takes possession (otherwise than under section 106) of goods subject to a regulated mortgage —

 (a) he shall not, without the consent in writing of the mortgagor given without inducement by the mortgagee, or the authority of a court, sell or otherwise dispose of or part with possession of the goods, or any of the goods, until the expiration of 21 days after the date of service on the mortgagor of a notice in the form prescribed for the purposes of this section relating to rights of the mortgagor in relation to the goods and specifying the estimated value of the goods; and